Editorial Policy

 IRDAI monthly first year premium reports

-Monthly reports from June 2025 to the present.
+Monthly reports covering recent periods.
 These contain first year premium figures, new policy counts, and market share breakdowns for every life insurer, segmented by individual and group business.
 We track 28 insurers across these monthly snapshots to identify premium trends and shifts in market position.

 We extract data on distribution channel composition (individual agents, corporate agents, brokers, direct and online channels), regulatory penalty orders issued during the year, and agent appointment and termination statistics.